If you have an interest in history and a passion for Vietnamese food, then you’re going to love Hue.

 The Imperial City is a walled palace complex that served as the Nguyen Dynasty’s seat of power from 1802 till 1945.
 It’s a large complex of palaces, shrines, pavilions, and gardens enclosed within a perimeter wall measuring about 2.5 km (1.6 miles) in length.

 You can explore the Imperial City on your own but it’s probably best to go on a tour so you have the benefit of a guide explaining everything to you.
-I went on this full day tour that took me to the Imperial City, two royal tombs, Thien Mu Pagoda, and a few other stops.
+I went on this Klook full day tour that took me to the Imperial City, two royal tombs, Thien Mu Pagoda, and a few other stops.
+Get Your Guide offers Hue city tours that take you to the Imperial City as well.

 If you’d prefer to explore the Imperial City on your own, then entrance to the walled complex is VND 200,000.
 Just know that much of Hue was badly damaged during the war so you’ll find many buildings in varying states of restoration and disrepair.